SystemsApproach/private5g/radio.rst

 highly dynamic and adaptive approach, in which coding, modulation and scheduling play a central role.

-As we will see in this chapter, cellular networks use a reservation-based strategy, whereas Wi-Fi is contention-based.
+As we will see in this chapter, mobile cellular networks use a reservation-based strategy, whereas Wi-Fi is contention-based.
 This difference is rooted in each system’s fundamental assumption about
-utilization: Wi-Fi assumes a lightly loaded network (and hence optimistically transmits when the wireless link is idle and backs off if contention is detected), while 4G and 5G cellular networks assume (and strive for) high utilization (and hence explicitly assign different users to different “shares” of the available radio spectrum).
+utilization: Wi-Fi assumes a lightly loaded network (and hence optimistically transmits when the wireless link is idle and backs off if contention is detected), while 4G and 5G networks assume (and strive for) high utilization (and hence explicitly assign different users to different “shares” of the available radio spectrum).